- Blog

 Schedule A Free Consultation with an Admissions Expert

-Schedule NowWhich Do Colleges Look At: Weighted vs Unweighted GPA?
+Schedule NowWhich Do Colleges Look At: Weighted vs. Unweighted GPA?

 Another thing colleges sometimes ask about is class rank, which is determined by GPA.
 Class rank used to play a big role in college admissions, but more recently it has fallen out of favor.
 Many educators argue that ranking fosters cutthroat competition among students, when in fact precise enumeration does not mean as much to colleges as overall academic performance.
 For this reason, many high schools now report decile instead of rank, while some provide no comparative measure between students at all.
 Rankings that use weighted GPAs reflect students’ efforts in challenging classes, while those using unweighted GPAs do not.